Heat, work, and fluctuations in a driven quantum resonator: Fluctuations

 \section{Fluctuations}

 We now investigate the fluctuations in the driven resonator beyond the average values considered so far.
 In particular, we are interested in the statistics of quantum jumps, which one may think of as the exchange of photons between the resonator and the environment.
-Here we consider the net transfer of photons, which may be detected using calorimetric measurements~\cite{Pekola:2013}.
-However, we note that our approach can be adapted to other physical situations, for example, if only the emitted photons can be detected but not those that are absorbed.
+While full counting statistics of quantum resonators have been investigated in stationary settings~\cite{Clerk:2007,Hofer:2016,Brange2019,Menczel:2021,Portugal:2023,Kansanen:2025}, their behavior under time-dependent driving remains largely unexplored.
+Here, we show that temporal modulation leads to dynamically evolving, strongly non-Gaussian statistics, which cannot be inferred from steady-state results.
+Specifically, we consider the net transfer of photons, which may be detected using calorimetric measurements~\cite{Pekola:2013}.
+However, our approach can be adapted to other physical situations, for example, if only the emitted photons can be detected but not those that are absorbed.

 To describe the photon counting statistics, we resolve the density matrix with respect to the number of transferred photons $m$ and write it as $\hat \rho(m,t)$~\cite{Plenio:1998,Landi:2024}.
 From the $m$-resolved density matrices, we obtain the statistics of transferred photons during the time span~$[0,t]$ as